14 Questions to Ask Before Hiring Movers

 Luckily, some moving companies offer shipment tracking so you can get real-time updates on your furniture.
 Shipment tracking ranges from GPS tracking through the company’s website to something as simple as calling the company and asking for an update.

 Regrettably, this service isn’t always offered, and some companies that offer it don’t do it very well.
 While it shouldn’t be a deal-breaker, shipment tracking can put your mind at ease during a long move.
+If it’s important to you, be sure to ask movers this question upfront.

 11. Does this company guarantee delivery dates?